 Q: If the case was dismissed, isn’t it automatically erased?

-Q: Won’t it eventually come off my record?
+Q: Ok, I see.
+But won’t it eventually come off my record?
 Like in 10 years?

 Q: Why didn’t you insist that the charge be expunged when you got my case dismissed?